Wynncraft-Overhaul/installer/DOCS.md

 - `name`: Name of the feature
 - `id`: Id of the feature
 - `default`: This is a bool specifying if it should be on by default

-## Enabled Features

-This field should be left out when creating a modpack as it tells the installer which features were enabled by the user.

-## Included Files

-This field should be left out when creating a modpack as it tells the installer which files were included.